freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 Side-channel mip behavior is intentionally asymmetric:

-- sRGB side textures honor the `GenerateMipMaps` flag
+- side textures currently honor the `GenerateMipMaps` flag for both `sRGB` and `Linear` payloads
+- linear side textures are decoded as linear textures
-- linear side textures skip runtime mip generation
+- when `RuntimeCompress` is true, linear side textures are runtime-compressed with `Texture2D.Compress(highQuality: true)` before they are made non-readable

+The table export inspector exposes a `Compress sidecar textures (Unity runtime compression)` toggle.
+It sets `VpeTextureAssetV1.RuntimeCompress` for every side-channel texture in the package, so developers can export compressed and uncompressed sidecar packages from the same table and compare visual/runtime behavior.
+Packages written before this field existed default to `true`.

+The `Compress glTF textures` toggle is separate.
+It affects textures that stay on the `table.glb` path, such as opaque base color maps and normal maps.
+When disabled, export rewrites matching GLB image payloads back to the original PNG/JPEG asset bytes after glTFast has produced the GLB.

+The `Compress runtime normal maps (Unity runtime compression)` toggle controls the HDRP resolver's normal-map repack output.
+The resolver must repack GLB/runtime-loaded RGB normal textures into the layout HDRP expects; this flag decides whether the repacked texture is then compressed with Unity's runtime texture compressor.

-That tradeoff was made because the heaviest linear payloads are mostly mask and thickness data, where runtime mip generation was measurable overhead.
+Benchmark work showed that skipping runtime mip generation for heavy linear side textures can save load time, because the heaviest linear payloads are mostly mask and thickness data.
+The current reader still follows the serialized flag, so package authors and renderer implementers should treat `GenerateMipMaps` as the runtime contract.

 ## HDRP Resolver Details